malike/malike.github.io/_posts/2018-04-09-Distributed-Tracing-With-Spring-Cloud-Sleuth-And-Opencensus.md

 FYI this is just signup. *(BTW I don't recommend starting a project like this unless it's an already existing project you've decided to break apart but I'll leave that for another day).*

 Monitoring can be a problem since requests can propagate between multiple services, probably running on different containers/hosts.
 In a _"pure"_ microservice system the services might not even be sharing resources like database.
-How then can we explain or know that although Kofi Mensah's account details were succesfully created by the signup service, the emailing service failed to send an email to Kofi Mensah without having to _grep_ through multiple log files across different hosts.
+How then can we explain or know that although Kofi Mensah's account details were successfully created by the signup service, the emailing service failed to send an email to Kofi Mensah without having to _grep_ through multiple log files across different hosts.
 With this particular example it's not that our emailing service stopped working or wasn't running, it just didn't send email to Kofi Mensah but probably sent an email to another user after.

 This is where distributed tracing comes in.
 As a request propagates between multiple services it leaves a trace which can be used to track the life cycle of the request.

 _Whats a trace?_

-A trace is just a record of how a request is propageted between services, the life cycle of a request.
+A trace is just a record of how a request is propagated between services, the life cycle of a request.
 This is normally a collection of spans depending on the journey of the request.
 A span is the smallest unit in distributed tracing, it normally consists of an id,parent id to indicate if span is connected to another and tags to give more information on the span and other meta data.